Coronavirus forces Italy to tighten lockdown, Trump to address U.S. crisis

 With Europe the new epicenter of the outbreak, the Trump administration is likely to discourage Americans from taking trips to Europe as soon as Wednesday, sources said.

 While China brought its outbreak under control and normalcy is returning, the number of cases outside China rose 13-fold in the past two weeks, and the number of countries affected tripled, with Iran and Italy the worst-hit countries in the Middle East and Europe.
+There have been 354 deaths in Iran and 827 in Italy.

 “Italy and Iran are in the frontline and are suffering but other countries will be in that situation very soon,” said WHO Director General Tedros Adhanom Ghebreyesus.

-The World Health Organization described the coronavirus outbreak as a pandemic for the first time on Wednesday but use of the word pandemic does not change the agency’s response, said Dr. Mike Ryan, the head of the Geneva-based agency’s emergencies program.
+Use of the word pandemic does not change the WHO’s response, said Dr. Mike Ryan, the head of the Geneva-based agency’s emergencies program.

 He also said there was “a strong element of controllability” and “a real chance to blunt the curve... and reduce the number of cases”.